ThomasAUB/poulpe/README.md

 // there is no limitation on the number of receivers DEFINE_RECEIVERS(MyReceiver)

-// instancation of the receiver
+// instantiation of the receiver
 MyReceiver sRX;

-// instanciation of poulpe,
+// instantiation of poulpe,
 // it has to be listed in the same order as in DEFINE_RECEIVERS CREATE_POULPE(sRX)
 ```